Filter blogs by:

 And it is worth stepping through them in turn.

-The On Premises-based Approach
+The On-Premises-based Approach

-SDPs are not the only major element of the overall solution that tend to reside at an operator’s premises, though.
+SDPs are not the only major element of the overall solution that tends to reside at an operator’s premises, though.
 Other elements include the server-side components of the operator’s Pay-TV security systems (conditional access, digital rights management), content management, and network management.

 Hosted and Hybrid Approaches

 A second approach has evolved with the aim of reducing the number of systems and servers held on the operator’s premises (and thus CAPEX).
-This hosted approach sees some of a solution’s components located off-site in data centres run by systems integrators, network service providers, and online streaming platform service providers.
+This hosted approach sees some of a solution’s components located off-site in data centers run by systems integrators, network service providers, and online streaming platform service providers.

 Parallel with this, vendors have packaged their systems as stand-alone appliances that integrate with pre-defined systems hardware to make service hosting more convenient.
-These Hybrid TV service platforms use a combination of public cloud, appliances on premises in the data centre running virtual service instances, and video processing equipment in the headend.
-However, most of this is still CAPEX, and suffers from the additional weakness that these systems can be hosted in multiple disparate locations, ensuring that the overall task of management isn’t necessarily simplified.
+These Hybrid TV service platforms use a combination of public cloud, appliances on premises in the data center running virtual service instances, and video processing equipment in the headend.
+However, most of this is still CAPEX and suffers from the additional weakness that these systems can be hosted in multiple disparate locations, ensuring that the overall task of management isn’t necessarily simplified.

 There has been a variation on this approach that can be thought of as heading in the right direction: hosting the entire service creation and management infrastructure offsite with a single service provider.
 From the video provider’s perspective, this certainly reduces the complexity of service management.
 However, most service-based solutions were developed for OTT delivery, and while most of them are more than capable of serving mobile devices, PCs, and streaming video players, they fall down on their inability to provide content for traditional TV set-top boxes.

-Also all these approaches have one thing in common: they lack a single common service management tool.
+Also, all these approaches have one thing in common: they lack a single common service management tool.
 Either there are separate management platforms for security and service creation (and sometimes, separate content management and CPE management components) all operating without a common interface, or what there is on offer fails to span the full range of devices that established Pay-TV providers must serve and manage.

 The TV as a Service Approach

 A completely new approach is to offer a cloud-based TV ‘Platform as a Service’ that exists wholly in the cloud.
 No equipment is maintained on the operator's premises.
 This has the huge advantage of operating under an OPEX model and thus shields the operator from having to make significant capital investments for equipment and software that can go swiftly out of date.
-And, when implemented correctly, it also confers the added benefits of offering comprehensive management from a single interface.
+When implemented correctly, it also confers the added benefits of offering comprehensive management from a single interface.

 Management responsibilities of cloud-based solutions